 Shop For Lowepro Whistler BP 450 AW II

 Things to Consider When Buying a Camera Backpack

-As a photographer, the first thing you want to consider when looking at backpacks is, of course, how you can protect your slew of expensive equipment.
-It doesn’t matter if you are going out deep into the wilderness or simply exploring your city, the amount of a beating electronics can take is severely limited.
+As a photographer, the first thing you want to consider when looking at backpacks is how you can protect your slew of expensive equipment.
+It doesn’t matter if you are going deep into the wilderness or exploring your city.
+The amount of beating electronics can take is severely limited.

 Surprisingly, camera bags are not cheap.
-For the best shock absorption, waterproofing, comfort, lightweight, and numerous compartments you must be prepared to pay top dollar.
-Even though you may just be getting started as a photographer or be on a tight budget, that does not mean that you can’t keep your equipment safe.
+For the best shock absorption, waterproofing, comfort, lightweight, and numerous compartments, you must be prepared to pay top dollar.
+Even though you may just be getting started as a photographer or on a tight budget, that does not mean you can’t keep your equipment safe.
 Our very first backpack for photographers was a Lowepro.

 Cameras, lenses, drones, tripods; all the equipment the average photographer carries around nowadays slowly adds up to the point where they will be buckling under the sheer weight of their backpack.
 Ours weighs just under 50 lbs – no joke!
-The goal of many of these bags is to take the pressure off of the wearer’s back to allow the freedom of movement.
+Many of these bags aim to take the pressure off the wearer’s back to allow freedom of movement.

 To truly focus and be immersed in your surroundings, your attention should not be on the pain pressing down on your back.
-With cushions, a well-built frame, as well as weight distribution, your camera backpack will be sure to keep your equipment safe without the painful reminder that you are carrying several pounds of equipment on your back.
+With cushions, a well-built frame, and weight distribution, your camera backpack will be sure to keep your equipment safely without the painful reminder that you carry several pounds of equipment on your back.

 Ease of Access

 Many photographers may overlook when choosing their camera backpack how easily they can access their equipment when suddenly running across the perfect shot.
 Many people may stumble with taking off their bag and then fumbling with the zippers until, finally, the opportunity has slipped through their fingers.